Who let the baboons out? Primates escape facility, run rampant in Australia - TheNewsTrace

 The animals had been, in step with 7 Data, being utilized by the sanatorium for evaluation.

-In 2016, a spokesperson for the sanatorium said the baboons had been used for assessments that may contribute to the advance of cures of current issues.
+In 2016, a spokesperson for the sanatorium acknowledged the baboons had been used for assessments that can contribute to the advance of cures of current issues.

 —

-Lions, tigers, endure and a jaguar get away German zoo, residents warned to stay indoors
+Lions, tigers, bear and a jaguar get away German zoo, residents warned to stay indoors

 © 2020 World Data, a division of Corus Leisure Inc.